Blood on the Dungeon Floor: Wizardry OVA (1994)

 Everything goes about how you’d expect.
 Our heroes are driven to the point of death.
 Miracles happen.
 Evil is vanquished and the day is won, but at a cost no one is prepared to pay.
 The people at the Temple of Cant fail us, because it wouldn’t be ‘Wizardry‘ if they didn’t.
 That’s why it’s called the Temple of Cant.
 Because they *Cant* do their fucking job right.
 Get it?
 Like I said, this film is hilarious.
 I love it.

-Wizardry Gaiden
+WIzardry: Gaiden